 These are the employment opportunities available to eligible F-1 students:

 F-1 visa students are permitted to work on-campus.
 Work hours are limited to 20 hours per week while school is in session.
 Students are permitted to work more than 20 hours per week during vacation periods when school is not in session.
 International students can only work for the University and must be paid through UT's payroll office.
 On-campus job listings are posted on Handshake and you can click this link for a On-Campus Job Search Guide.
-If you have an on-campus employment offer, complete the On-Campus Employment request by clicking on "Forms/Requests" link on the left side panel of this page.

 Do not accept any off-campus employment, whether paid or unpaid.
 Immigration authorities consider unauthorized employment to be a serious violation and a deportable offense.
 Off-campus employment is available only for a student experiencing severe economic hardship caused by unforeseen circumstances beyond the student’s control, and students must first apply for this authorization.
 Check employment eligibility with the Office of International Programs.